Access4all/adg/pages/knowledge/colours-and-contrast/graphical-objects/README.md

 Another possible solution is to use a different pattern for each status.

-In the following example, a vertical pattern is used for "ok", and a horizontal one for "not ok".
+In the following example, a vertical pattern is used for “ok”, and a horizontal one for “not ok”.

 ![Shop list with patterns](_media/shop-list-with-patterns.png)

 Needless to say that such patterns also need to have enough contrast.

-## More colors!
+## Example: Charts

-Another frequent example of colours conveying meaning is visual charts.

-For example a pie chart: It has three differently coloured sections which are labelled in a separate legend.
+Visual charts are another frequent example where colours are used to convey meaning.
+For example this simple pie chart: It has three differently coloured sections which are labelled in a separate legend.

 - Male (red)
 - Female (blue)